gradyzhuo/EventStoreDB-Swift/README.md

 // Using a client settings for a single node configuration by parsing a connection string.
 EventStoreDB.using(settings: .localhost())

-let streamName = "stream_for_testing"
+let streamIdentifier = Stream.Identifier(name: "stream_for_testing")

-//Check the event is appended into testing stream. let readResponses = try client.read(streamName: streamName, cursor: .end) { options in
+//Check the event is appended into testing stream. let readResponses = try client.readStream(to: streamIdentifier, cursor: .end) { options in
     options.set(uuidOption: .string)
         .countBy(limit: 1)
 }